-In determining which of these potential "plans" controls, the Court must consider both the 11 significance that ordinarily attaches to each category of document and the requirements of clarity 12 and notice that must be satisfied before a court will deviate from the default de novo standard of 13 14 review.
+In determining which of these potential "plans" controls, the Court must consider both the significance that ordinarily attaches to each category of document and the requirements of clarity and notice that must be satisfied before a court will deviate from the default de novo standard of review.
 The case law offers no clear formula in this respect.
 For example, while the Seventh Circuit in Ruiz v.
 Continental Cas.
 Co., 400 F.3d 986, 991 (7th Cir.
-2005) was at pains to explain 15 that the insurance policy underlying a plan even may be considered a "plan document," the court 16 17 only a year later in Sperandeo referred to the insurance policy as "the basic plan document," as 18 among the policy, several certificates of insurance, and a summary of plan description, 460 F.3d at 871.5 19
+2005) was at pains to explain that the insurance policy underlying a plan even may be considered a "plan document," the court only a year later in Sperandeo referred to the insurance policy as "the basic plan document," as among the policy, several certificates of insurance, and a summary of plan description, 460 F.3d at 871.5 descriptions ("SPDs").
+Some courts have held that "[t]he language of the plan is what controls; a